milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

   (route/not-found "Not Found"))
 ```

-save the file and reload the page in the browser. the text in the browser should change to ```Hello World---```
+Save the file and reload the page in the browser. the text in the browser should change to ```Hello World---```.

-so we are set up for development
+So we are set up for development.

 ## Serving a static html page

-the simplest task a web server can do is to serve a static html page. let's try this
+The simplest task a web server can do is to serve a static html page. let's try this.

-create a new file under ```resources/public``` called ```index.html``` with the following content
+Create a new file under ```resources/public``` called ```index.html``` with the following content.

 ```
 <!DOCTYPE html>